njfritter/myersBriggsNLPAnalysis/README.md

 		+ If you'd like to tune model parameters among other changes, modify the individual scripts mentioned above
 			+ The default parameters can be found in the docs [here](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.base)

-i. **IMPORTANT:** To make sure these scripts run properly, run the code above from the main directory exactly how I have written them out (should read `.../..../.../myersBriggsNLPAnalysis` when called the `pwd` command) after cloning (NOT while in the `scripts` folder).
++ **IMPORTANT:** To make sure these scripts run properly, run the code above from the main directory exactly how I have written them out (should read `.../..../.../myersBriggsNLPAnalysis` when called the `pwd` command) after cloning (NOT while in the `scripts` folder).
 I have defined the file path to the data based on being in the main directory.
 	+ If you are a pro and would like to change the file path, go for it!

 ### Contributing